sburwen/comp525_fall_23/homework/hw3/README.md

 ### Purpose of the homework
 In this homework assignment you will:
 - Test, design, and implement methods of the linked list implementation of an UnsortedList ADT
-- Practice test-driven, incremental develment
+- Practice test-driven, incremental development
 - Develop code that meets code analysis and styling requirements
 - Apply version control that supports incremental development.